To create users: An admin user may create other users, or edit user information.

 11. Repeat these steps for each office or tech user in your company.

-To see more info on user creation including user management FAQ follow this link.
+To see more info on user creation including user management FAQ, see below.

 NOTE: Users are not notified that you have created an account for them.
 You will need to do so using whichever method you desire.